You are here: Home » Health Problems » Can Type II Diabetes be Cured?

 Where is the war on type II diabetes?
 Where is the front of that war occurring?

-The closest I have ever seen on this issue was a commercial for heart disease during an episode of the TV show Monk.
-It only aired once.
+The closest I've ever seen on this issue was a commercial for heart disease during an episode of the TV show Monk.

-Why doesn’t Hollywood take a stand on diabetes?
-Why aren’t any actors doing public service announcements about exercise and diabetes?
+Why doesn't Hollywood take a stand on diabetes?
+Why aren't ANY actors doing public service announcements about exercise and diabetes?
+Actors with type II include:

-I make the bold statement that type II diabetes can be CURED because I care and I desperately want people to know the facts about type II diabetes that few people appear to have ever been told.
-I want people to know:
+I make the bold statement that type II diabetes can be CURED because I care and I desperately want you to know the facts few appear to have ever been told.

 1. Type II diabetes will go away -and stay away – in most people who take care of their health.

-2. Most people don’t have to get type II diabetes.
-Most type II diabetes is environmental (eating too much and exercising too little).
+2. Most people don't have to get type II diabetes.
+Most cases are environmental -eating too much and exercising too little.

-3. Losing a little weight and getting some exercise every day – even 20 minutes a day – can make profound changes not only on type II diabetes, but how long that diabetic lives.
+3. Losing a little weight and getting some exercise every day – even 20 minutes a day – can make profound changes not only in type II diabetes but how long you live.

 If you are a type II diabetic, talk to our doctor.
-They would love to speak to you about this.
-Ask your doctor if losing weight would help your diabetes and if the answer is yes, engage your doctor in a dialog to create a program that’s right for you to help you achieve a real change that goes beyond just taking a pill.
+Most would love to speak to you about this.
+Ask your doctor if losing weight would help reverse your diabetes and if the answer is yes, engage your doctor in a dialog to create a weight loss program that's right for you to help you achieve a real and lasting change that goes beyond just taking a pill.

 Food for thought: If you ignore your health, it will go away…